mlsdpk/mlsdpk.github.io/_tabs/about.md

 icon: fas fa-user
 order: 1
 ---

-I’m a Senior Software Engineer at <a href="https://careers.dyson.com/en-gb/what-you-can-do/engineer/robotics/">Dyson</a>, where I work in the Upstream Robotics team.
-My main responsibility is to help design and maintain the entire high-level software stack and scalable distributed system architectures for Dyson’s next-generation robots.
-I focus on maintaining software quality and fostering a collaborative engineering culture across the team.
+I envision a future where robots work closely with humans across various industries, seamlessly generating and executing complex motion trajectories in real-time while reasoning deeply across tasks.
+Achieving this level of human-like intelligence requires not only advanced engineering but also innovative approaches to motion planning algorithms.
+This vision led me to pursue a master's degree in Robotics under [Prof. Jonathan Kelly](https://discover.research.utoronto.ca/20331-jonathan-kelly) in the [STARS Laboratory](https://starslab.ca) at the University of Toronto.
+My research focuses on exploring how geometric approaches can be leveraged to solve long-horizon motion planning problems.
+I am deeply fascinated by the mathematical elegance these methods offer and their potential to transform robotics.
 {: .text-justify}

+Before joining UofT, I worked as a Senior Software Engineer at <a href="https://careers.dyson.com/en-gb/what-you-can-do/engineer/robotics/">Dyson</a> in the Upstream Robotics team, where I contributed to the design and maintenance of the high-level software stack and scalable distributed system architectures for Dyson’s next-generation robots.
+I focused on ensuring software quality and fostering a collaborative engineering culture across the team.
+{: .text-justify}

 ![Desktop View](/assets/img/about/lb_iros2022.jpg){: .w-50 .right}
-Before joining Dyson, I worked at <a href="https://www.lionsbot.com">LionsBot International</a>, where I played a key role in developing high-performance autonomy systems for autonomous cleaning robots.
+Prior to Dyson, I worked at <a href="https://www.lionsbot.com">LionsBot International</a>, where I played a key role in developing high-performance autonomy systems for autonomous cleaning robots.
 I took great pride in ensuring our team adhered to software best practices while providing guidance for their professional growth.
 At LionsBot, we deployed thousands of robots globally, and I’m proud to have contributed to such innovative work.
 {: .text-justify}

 Originally pursuing a mechatronic engineering degree at Yangon Technological University, Myanmar in 2014, with an expected graduation in 2020, I encountered challenges due to the COVID pandemic and political events.
 As a result, I made the decision to transfer to the University of Portsmouth and enrolled in the final year Bachelor's degree program, majoring in Electronic Engineering.
 In 2023, I successfully graduated from the University of Portsmouth with first-class honours, marking a significant achievement in my academic journey.